-The E4E@mk project has an ambitious goal of catalyzing a synergy between Macedonia’s educational institutions, business, and youth.
+The E4E@mk project has an ambitious goal of catalyzing a synergy between North Macedonia’s educational institutions, business, and youth.
 Analyzing skill gaps together with champions from the private sector.
 Launching public-private partnerships, such as internship programs, that target these gaps.
 Supporting VET-schools and private training providers in modernizing their offers.
 Promoting non-formal education (e.g. short courses or on-the-job training) as crucial to a successful lifelong career.
 Lowering barriers for vulnerable groups including Roma, people with disabilities, and women: for example, by introducing flexible schedules that suit young mothers.

 To ensure long-term results that go beyond the project’s immediate impact, E4E@mk places a strong emphasis on system-wide changes.
-With improved educational policies and legislation and empowered local actors, Macedonia can independently enhance the chances of gainful employment for its citizens.
+With improved educational policies and legislation and empowered local actors, North Macedonia can independently enhance the chances of gainful employment for its citizens.

-The project is a Swiss Agency for Development and Cooperation (SDC) mandate implemented by Helvetas in cooperation with the Macedonian Civic Education Center and the Economic Chamber of Macedonia.
+The project is a Swiss Agency for Development and Cooperation (SDC) mandate implemented by Helvetas in cooperation with the Macedonian Civic Education Center and the Economic Chamber of North Macedonia.